 Can I use the Panasonic RZ-S300W for phone calls?

 Much like other embedded microphone systems, the Panasonic RZ-S300W is just okay.
-My voice sounds unclear, which is a consequence of the proximity effect—when a speaker is talking too close to the microphone, resulting in distorted audio.
-More advanced systems mitigate this by applying a high-pass filter to its systems.
+My voice sounds unclear and a little distorted.
 Again, it’s not terrible, but the cheaper Anker SoundCore Liberty Air 2 sounds better than these Panasonic buds.

 Panasonic RZ-S300W microphone demo: